A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Related Works

-The efficacy of robotic waste sorting has been substantially advanced through developments in artificial intelligence (AI) and automation, as demonstrated by industry leaders like AMP Robotics achieving up to 99\% sorting accuracy for recyclables using deep learning (DL) \cite{aschenbrenner2023}.
+Traditional industrial sorting tasks typically involve handling uniform objects with predictable shapes, sizes, and positions, allowing for precise programming and stable grasp strategies \cite{li2019, zhang2019}.
+In contrast, waste streams contain a wide variety of objects with irregular geometries, varying material properties, and unpredictable spatial arrangements a key factor driving the growing interest in robotic waste sorting.
+Over the past decade, the efficacy of robotic waste sorting has been substantially advanced through developments in artificial intelligence (AI) and automation, as demonstrated by industry leaders like AMP Robotics achieving up to 99\% sorting accuracy for recyclables using deep learning (DL) \cite{aschenbrenner2023}.
 This progress is further evidenced by recent innovations: Adetunji et al. developed a vacuum system employing convolutional neural networks to detect plastic bags \cite{Adetunji2025}, Maxence et al. created a 4-DoF (4D) parallel robot with a suction gripper for recyclables \cite{Leveziel2022}, and Xinxing et al. implemented a DL based mobile robot for construction waste \cite{Chen2022}.
-While robotic sorting typically targets recyclables like glass, paper, plastic, and metals for resource recovery, a significant yet under-explored application is food waste recycling, where automation could enhance sorting efficiency and reduce worker health risks.
+While robotic sorting typically targets recyclables such as glass, paper, plastic, and metals for resource recovery, a significant yet underexplored application is food waste sorting through robotic contaminant segregation, an area where robotic automation could enhance sorting efficiency and reduce worker health risks.
+Although it is significantly beneficial, the unpredictable nature of cluttered arrangements, along with the wide span of object variation hinder the applicability of conventional sorting procedures in this domain.
+This accentuates the need for a thorough evaluation of the pertinence of conventional grasping modalities to establish the basis for developing a minimum viable grasping solution for the targeted object categories in the application domain.